 The Global Minded Project has identified a place where poverty, abuse, addiction and powerlessness run rampant and it's right here in our country.
 Native American tribes across the United States statistically show higher rates of substance abuse and addiction increasing prejudices in their surrounding communities.
 We have had the privilege of working with the Lummi Nation, a small tribe of Native Americans that live in the Northwest part of the United States in the state of Washington.
 They are a beautiful people, rich in heritage and abounding in a breathtaking landscape of mountains and sea.
 The injustices to this tribe have been great, some only date back to the 1940's and all are well remembered.

-GMP has established mentoring partnerships in communities near the tribe.
+GMP has established partnerships in Bloomington and in communities near the tribe.
 Our work with a student team from the Department of Public Health at Indiana University developed a year long mentoring program to help abused, neglected native youth in poverty.
 This program hopes to help the youth of the Lummi Nation overcome the cycles of abuse and addiction while maintaining their cultural identity.
 The Global Minded Project is honored at the opportunity to learn from the Lummi culture.
 We're grateful for the chance to offer a meaningful opportunity as we learn and grow from one another.

-The "Into The Mountains" program consists of a backpacking kick off trip with mentors, Lummi youth and a expedition support team.
+The "Into The Mountains" program consists of a retreat kick off trip with mentors, Lummi youth, and an expedition support team.
 This style of introduction through the outdoors and mentor commitment has been tested at IU's Bradford Woods facility with their program "Beyond The Woods".
-We have worked to develop a native specific program to help these oldest citizens of our country find their confidence and courage to conquer the mountains of injustice that have filtered to them for many generations.
+We have worked to develop a native specific program to help the oldest citizens of our country find their confidence and courage to conquer the mountains of injustice that have filtered to them for many generations.

 93% of the Lummi People list drug abuse as a greater community problem.
 5% listing Alcohol as #1.